Agent-Based Digital Identity Architecture

 Possible Application of AI

-Going forward, identity agents will be able to exploit artificial intelliegence (AI) to prevent impersonation, phishing, and man-in-the-middle (MITM) attacks.
-They will optimize decision-making for owners by assessing which digital identities to use and how much private information to disclose in a given circumstance.
+Going forward, identity agents should be able to exploit artificial intelliegence (AI) to help owners avoid, detect, and prevent impersonation, phishing, and man-in-the-middle (MITM) attacks.
+Owner’s will be able to optimize the decisions they make when selecting digital identities and disclosing private information.